blocknative/assist/README.md

     txRepeat: Function, // Warning to user that they might be repeating a transaction
     txAwaitingApproval: Function, // Warning to the user that they have a previous transaction awaiting approval
     txConfirmReminder: Function, // A warning to the user that their current transaction is still awaiting approval
-    txConfirmed: Function // Transaction is confirmed },
+    txConfirmed: Function, // Transaction is confirmed
+    txSpeedUp: Function // The user has re-submitted a transaction with a higher gas price },
   images: {
     welcome: {